zinchenko-ihor/DevOps_online/m5/Task5.2/README.md

 ***Result of task 5.2*** <br>

 <details><summary>TASK 2</summary><br>
-1. Analyze the structure of the /etc/passwd and /etc/group file, what fields are present in it, what users exist on the system?
-Specify several pseudo-users, how to define them? <br>
+**1. Analyze the structure of the /etc/passwd and /etc/group file, what fields are present in it, what users exist on the system?
+Specify several pseudo-users, how to define them?** <br>
   /etc/passwd - a file containing a list of user accounts (accounts) in text format.
 It is the first and main source of information about operating system user rights.<br>

   ```
   login : password : UID : GID : GECOS : home : shell